ndr3x/ndr3x.github.io/README.md

 <details id=1 open>
 <summary><h2>Step 1: Enable GitHub Pages</h2></summary>

-_Welcome to GitHub Pages and Jekyll :tada:!_
+## Welcome to GitHub Pages and Jekyll

 The first step is to enable GitHub Pages on this [repository](https://docs.github.com/en/get-started/quickstart/github-glossary#repository).
 When you enable GitHub Pages on a repository, GitHub takes the content that's on the main branch and publishes a website based on its contents.